ad-freiburg/qlever-ui/docs/extending_parser.md

 For any features that are unrelated to the actual text editor window (results, shares, etc.) there is a [qleverUI.js](/backend/static/js/qleverUI.js) and a [helper.js](/backend/static/js/helper.js) for some helper functions used within the code.

-We implemented a `log()` function that accepts a message and a kind (one of 'parsing', 'requests', 'suggestions' and 'other) and logs the given message to the browser console when the corresponding log is enabled in the UI settings of the website.
+We implemented a `log()` function that accepts a message and a kind (one of 'parsing', 'requests', 'suggestions' and 'other') and logs the given message to the browser console when the corresponding log is enabled in the UI settings of the website.
 We make active use of this within the code which helps a lot in figuring out which values are detected and what decisions are made within the UI.
 We recommend making active use of this feature which helps a lot while developing QLever UI.

 [sparql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js) and [qleverUI.js](/backend/static/js/qleverUI.js) also provide functions for displaying errors, switching positions inside a query as well as helpers that get variables, contexts, and more within a query.